Skip to main content

 During the heydays of Van Ingen & Van Ingen between the years 1930 and 1960 factory records show that 400 animal skins were processed and mounted every year.
 The skins were of tigers, lions, leopards, buffaloes and even African games sent by European and American hunters to Mysore - such was their fame!
 During the Rana period the ruling families sent their trophies for stuffing to India, mainly to Van Ingen.
 Most of my father's own collection from the 1950s also was mounted by Van Ingen.
 Records gleaned from an extensive study of the ledgers of Van Ingen made by British author Dr. Pat Morris showed that as late as 1961 the King of Nepal had dispatched for stuffing 6 tiger and 22 leopard skins.

 The last surviving son of the founder Joubert van Ingen is now reported to be 98 years old.
-No big game hunting is allowed any more anywhere in the world.
-We are looking at the end of an era and an art form.
+Tiger hunting has been banned since the early nineteen seventies.

 Comments